 - Shin splints are a pain that affects the calves (shins) and causes a series of small tendinitis and stress fractures.
 This overuse injury often happens in runners.
-Shin splints develop when shoes do not have enough padding.
+Specifically, shin splints develop when shoes do not have enough padding.

-- pain found on the underside of the foot.
-The injury is caused when the strong tissue band that supports your foot’s arch becomes irritated and inflamed.
+- Pain found on the underside of the foot.
+Therefore, the injury is caused when the strong tissue band that supports your foot’s arch becomes irritated and inflamed.
 To learn more about Plantar Fasciitis, this VIDEO may help.

 - Patellofemoral pain (PFPS), also known as runner’s knee, is the most common.
 It causes pain around and under the kneecap.
 Many things may contribute to the development of patellofemoral pain.
 Problems with the alignment of the kneecap and overuse from athletics or training are often significant factors.

 - Elbow tendonitis refers to the inflammation present in the tendons and connective tissue at the elbow.
 Epicondylitis is an inflammation that involves the bony attachment (epicondyle) of the elbow tendons.
 Elbow tendinitis and epicondylitis can occur in anyone who repetitively uses the elbow by consistently rotating the forearm muscle tendons.
 The most common elbow tendinitis is tennis elbow and golfers elbow.

 SYMPTOMS OF COMMON OVERUSE INJURIES